Searchbreed

 Pembroke Welsh Corgis need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Low-slung herder. ~700-900 kcal/day.
-Weight management is critical for back health.
+Low-slung herder.
+Calorie needs vary with size, age, neuter status, and activity; weight management is critical for back health.
 Key nutrients to look for: glucosamine, omega-3, fiber (for satiety).
 Avoid: high-calorie fillers.

 Pembroke Welsh Corgis are generally suitable for first-time owners with basic commitment.
 They're affectionate, smart, alert.
 Plan for consistent training from day one.